Caïque: Modern-day use

-The art of the boatbuilder is dying as plastic and fiberglass craft supersede the wooden craft.
+The art of the boatbuilder is dying as plastic and fiberglass crafts supersede wooden crafts.

 Bosporus light skiff

 Caïque is also the term for a light skiff or long, narrow rowboat used especially on the Bosporus, Turkey.

 Historically, a caïque was a boat of 5–6 m in length, and 1 meter (3 ft) in width, used mainly for transportation.
 It had a shape similar to that of a skate.
-Both ends of it were in such a form that it could be rowed in either direction with equal ease.
+Both ends were in such a form that it could be rowed in either direction with equal ease.
 The sides consisted of two long embellished boards.
 There were also lateral boards supporting the sides against water pressure.

 There were also imperial caïques used by the Ottoman sultans and his suite for ceremonial and daily excursion purposes.
-The size and grandeur of this type, adorned with imperial armorials and floral scrolls, was a reflection of his royal power.
+The size and grandeur of this type, adorned with imperial armorials and floral scrolls, reflected his royal power.
 Another feature of imperial caiques was the deck pavilion, a partition or a small kiosk for the Sultan.
-By reason of this feature they were also called the pavilion caïques.
+Because of this feature, they were also called "pavilion caïques".

-Today, ordinary caïques are used mainly for local fishing purposes, and the current imperial caïques are modern reconstructions utilized for touristic purposes only.
+Today, ordinary caïques are used mainly for local fishing purposes, and the current imperial caïques are modern reconstructions utilized only for tourist purposes.

 Etymology

-From the French caïque, from the Italian caicco, from the Turkish kayık (the source of the word loaned into the Greek kaiki and ultimately the English word as well), from the Ottoman Turkish qayïq or qayïk), related to the Persian qayeq but ultimately from the Old Turkic qayghug and qayghuq.
+From the French caïque, from the Italian caicco, from Ottoman Turkish kayık (the source of the word loaned into Greek kaiki and ultimately the English word as well), related to New Persian qayeq but ultimately from proto-Turkic kiayguk "boat, oar, rowed boat".
 It bears no connection to kayak.

 The similarly-named Maltese kajjik is derived from the caïque.